austinwindsor/jekyll-now/_posts/2021-06-30-Welcome-post.md

 ---

 {:.image-caption}
-*Image courtesy of Thilo from our trip to the Fushimi Inari Shrine (伏見稲荷大社）in Kyoto, Japan*
+*Image courtesy of Amanda from our trip to Colca Canyon in Peru*

 Welcome to my personal blog: The Art of Connecting!
 We'll see how long the name sticks.
 It doesn't mean that I'm an expert when it comes to connecting, but rather, it's more of an ambition: to become better at connecting!
 By connecting, I interpret this as connecting disparate data, different insights, different people, and different mindsets into a holistic nuanced understanding.
 It's a large and complicated goal, but at least that means I will have plenty to write about.
 I envision this blog serving two purposes:
 	- This blog primarily serves as a place where I can organize my thoughts on my professional and technical development.